ridalarry/AntiCheat/README.md

 # AntiCheat
 AntiCheat based of Dreya, and Daedalus mainly
 Added AimAssist from ACTutorial
-Added NoVelocity from another AntiCheat that I can't recall right now.
+Added NoVelocity from SkidCheat AntiCheat

+Took more classes of SkidCheat AntiCheat, but I don't know if they work.

 Planning to add CustomPayloadFixer